ChannelsNetwork/channels-card-cli/README.md

 ## Creating your own Card:  Instructions

+If you would first like to see an example of a card, visit the [card-hello-world](https://github.com/ChannelsNetwork/card-hello-world) project.
+This is a trivial, but fully functional card design.

 ### Step 1:  Install Dependencies

 In order to create your own card here, we start with some tools you will need.
 If you don't already have Node installed, do that first:  [install Node](https://nodejs.org/en/download/)

 You will also need to have a [GitHub](https://github.com/) account and your favorite git client installed such as [git-scm](https://git-scm.com/downloads).

+You can use any text editor and the command line to do all of your card development.
+But we prefer to use a IDE such as [Visual Studio Code](https://code.visualstudio.com/).

 Now you are ready to install the other dependencies.
 (Note that you may need to use `sudo` on some machines.)